Hades210/GPUGENIE-Release/README.md

 ### Compiler and development

 You are required to install gcc, g++, nvcc and cmake.
-Please make sure that the cmake version is greater tha nversion 2.8 and nvcc version is greater than cuda 7.
+Please make sure that the cmake version is greater the version 2.8 and nvcc version is greater than cuda 7.
+Besides, boost should be installed and the version should be at least 1.6.0, which includes the API for unordered_map serialization. g++11 standard should be included.
 To compile the program:

 ```